Data protection policy

 - Personal Data breach

-In case of a data breach, Constellium has implemented an internal process in order to prevent, detect and stop Personal Data breach as well to notify the relevant supervisory authority and, if applicable, the Data Subjects, in time.
+In case of a data breach, Constellium has implemented an internal process designed to prevent, detect and stop Personal Data breach as well to notify the relevant supervisory authority and, if applicable, the Data Subjects, in time.